 - Reduces noise in drainage systems.

-- Heavy and expensive.
+- Heavy and difficult to install.

 8. HDPE Pipe (High-Density Polyethylene)

-Features: Flexible, lightweight, and resistant to chemicals.
+Features: Flexible, lightweight, and eco-friendly.

 - Ideal for trenchless installations.

-- Degrades under UV exposure.
+- Degrades with prolonged UV exposure.

-- Not suitable for extreme heat.
+- Not suitable for extremely high temperatures.

 10. Black Iron Pipes